International Arrest Warrant

 3. Appeal to international organizations.
 The initiating state can request Interpol to issue a red notice.
 Within the European Union, states use the European Arrest Warrant (EAW) to expedite and simplify extradition procedures.

 The competent authorities are checking whether the request complies with national legislation and international obligations.
-They are verifying whether the act constitutes a crime in both countries.
+They are verifying whether the act constitutes a crime in both member states.

-Law enforcement agencies detain a suspect based on a provided warrant or an Interpol red notice.
+Law enforcement authorities detain a suspect based on a provided warrant or an Interpol red notice.
 It is mandatory to inform the individual of the reasons for the detention and their rights.

 The court is reviewing the legality of the detention and the possibility of extradition.
 A decision on whether to grant or deny extradition is made based on the evidence presented and applicable laws.
 Grounds for denial include: risk of human rights violations, political nature of the crime, refugee status, and statute of limitations having expired.